TheJacksonLaboratory/Cellos/README.md

 Once you see `INFO:    Build complete: Cellos.sif` you can end the session using `exit`.

 > [!TIP]
-> You can now add this container to your `PATH` variable to ensure you can use it from other (sub)directories.
+> You can now add the directory enclosing the container to your `PATH` variable to ensure you can use it from other (sub)directories.
 Ensure you are in the same directory as the `Cellos.sif` file and run:
 > ```
 > export PATH=$PATH:$(pwd)
 > ```
+> Alternatively, you can copy/build the `Cellos.sif` container to a directory already in your `PATH`, e.g. a `/bin` directory in your home directory.

 ## Running the pipeline